Zcissors/Steam-Scripts/Level-Watch/README.md

 * Open command-prompt in said folder.

-* Type '*py -m pip install requests*' hit enter and let requests install.
+* '*py -m pip install requests*'

-* Navigate your way to https://steamcommunity.com/dev/apikey and gather yourself an API key after a long time fighting for one like the warrior you are.
+* Navigate your way to https://steamcommunity.com/dev/apikey

-* Create a *token.json* file in the same folder as *Level-Watch.py*, paste in this huge chunk of words.
+* Create a *token.json* file in the same folder as *Level-Watch.py*, using your token in the below format.

 `{"s-key": "yourtokenhere"}`